 Formerly known as Windows Phone 10 and then Windows 10 for phones, it's bringing some friends (though, some would call them rivals), with Android and iOS app compatibility.

 There's going to be an easy way for developers to port over their existing code, and that means more apps running on Windows 10 Mobile devices.

 That bodes well for Microsoft's goal of having Windows 10 on one billion devices in two to three years.
 Also a big help to increasing its Lumia phone sales is the free Windows 10 download for all W8.1 devices.

 Every device running Windows Phone 8.1 right now will be updated to Windows 10 in time.
 According to Microsoft at its MWC 2015 press conference, it will be updating all the devices it can to the new platform and hopes to have it done by the end of the year.

-After months of rumors and speculation Windows 10 for phones has been officially unveiled by Microsoft.
-Forget Windows Phone 9, in fact forget Windows Phone altogether, because this is just Windows...on a phone.
+After months of rumors and speculation Windows 10 Mobile has been officially unveiled by Microsoft.
+Forget Windows Phone 9, in fact forget Windows Phone altogether, because this is supposed to be Windows... on a phone.